Immunoreceptor tyrosine-based inhibitory motif

 An immunoreceptor tyrosine-based inhibitory motif (ITIM), is a conserved sequence of amino acids that is found intracellularly in the cytoplasmic domains of many inhibitory receptors of the non-catalytic tyrosine-phosphorylated receptor family found on immune cells.
 These immune cells include T cells, B cells, NK cells, dendritic cells, macrophages and mast cells.
-ITIMs have similar structures of S/I/V/LxYxxI/V/L, where x is any amino acid, Y is a tyrosine residue that can be phosphorylated, S is the amino acide Serine, I is the amino acid Isoleucine, and V is the amino acid Valine.
+ITIMs have similar structures of S/I/V/LxYxxI/V/L, where x is any amino acid, Y is a tyrosine residue that can be phosphorylated, S is the amino acid serine, I is the amino acid isoleucine, and V is the amino acid valine.
 ITIMs recruit SH2 domain-containing phosphatases, which inhibit cellular activation.
-ITIM-containing receptors often serve to target Immunoreceptor tyrosine-based activation motif(ITAM)-containing receptors, resulting in an innate inhibition mechanism within cells.
+ITIM-containing receptors often serve to target immunoreceptor tyrosine-based activation motif (ITAM)-containing receptors, resulting in an innate inhibition mechanism within cells.
 ITIM bearing receptors have important role in regulation of immune system allowing negative regulation at different levels of the immune response.

 A list of human candidate ITIM-containing proteins has been generated by proteome-wide scans.
 It has included more than 135 proteins with ITIM motif.
 This list is reportedly expanded by studying rare human SNPs that create the consensus signature S/I/V/LxYxxI/V/L motif.